nls1729/acme-code/activities-config/README.txt

            These options are designed to function with the default Gnome Mode and the default Shell Theme.
 Available User Themes are common and are written in ways that do not behave in the same manner as the default Shell Theme.
-           The Classic Mode Theme is different from the default Shell Theme.
+           The Classic Mode theme is different from the default Shell Theme.
 Depending on the user's tastes and the theme installed the extension's preferences can be used in a useful way.
 In some cases some settings are not effective or are not useful.
-The Override Shell Theme preference allows the user to enable or disable the interactions of the settings that affect the installed theme.
+The Override Shell Theme Preference allows the user to enable or disable the interactions of the settings that affect the installed theme.
 The default for the setting is OFF, all listed panel options will not interact with an installed User Theme or when in the Gnome Classic Mode.